aashish2057/aoc/y2024/challenges/day1/README.md

 4. Loop through the lists and add the absolute value of the differenc to the total distance
 5. Return the total distance

+Part 2
+---
+Calculate the similarity score by getting the product of a locationId in the first list and the number of occurances of that locationId in the 2nd list.
+Sum all the products for all locationIds in the first list to get simliarity score.

+1. Create a map of 2nd list where key is the locationId and value is the number of occurances of that locationId
+2. Create variable to keep track of similarity score
+3. Loop through first list and multiply the locationId by the value when access the map with the locationId as key
+4. Add to similairty
+5. Return similarity score